 If you have an unlocked phone, you can save a lot of money on roaming by simply buying and putting a local sim card in your phone.

 Internet coverage is generally reliable throughout the Azores, save for some of the northernmost and very remote portions, and there are several companies that offer you this service, even at the airport!

-If you don’t have an unlocked phone and don’t want to pay an exorbitant amount in roaming, you can download the Google Maps Offline App and switch your phone to airplane mode.
+If you don’t have an unlocked phone and don’t want to pay an exorbitant amount for roaming, you can download the Google Maps Offline App and switch your phone to airplane mode.

 9. Parking and Gas Are Affordable

 The cost of gas in the Azores is similar to most other mainland European locales, which is great news for visitors, especially considering that driving in islands is often much more expensive due to high gas prices.
 Just for your reference, we have listed below what you can expect to pay based on current fuel costs: